NamanCoding03/Python/DSA/Basic Codes/README.md

 3. SI - Calculate simple interest by taking principal, ROI and time period as input from the user.

 4. Write a function to print all divisors of a number.

+5. Print elements of an array - Given an array, print all the elements present in the array.

+6. Write a program to count the number of 1's in the binary representation of an integer.